Sh-31/Relational-Group-Activity-Recognition/README.md

 | RCRG-2R-11C-conc-V3 | 91.40% | **91.77%** | 89.5% |
 | RCRG-2R-21C | \- | \- | 89.4% |

-Note:
+Notes:
+- `Temporal`: postfix is used to indicate model work with a sequence of frames, not a frame.
+- `-conc` postfix is used to indicate concatenation pooling instead of max-pooling.
+- The original paper did not clearly specify where the LSTM unit should be integrated into the model.
+  To explore this, I implemented three possible variants:
+  - `V1`: LSTM **before** the relational layer → allows the relational layer to learn richer spatio-temporal features.
+  - `V2`: LSTM **after** the relational layer → enhances the relational features with temporal modeling.
+  - `V3`: LSTMs **both before and after** the relational layer → combines the strengths of V1 and V2.
-- I decide to train `RCRG-2R-11C-conc` only for now because it's best on my and paper Implementation.
+- I decided to train `RCRG-2R-11C-conc` only, since it achieved the best performance in both my implementation and the paper’s results.
+- I implemented `B1-no-relations-temporal` to evaluate the impact of the relational layer (This model was not included in the original paper).

 #### Attention Models (new baseline):

 - Uses 2 relational layers (2R).
-The graphs of these 2 layers are 1 clique (11C) of all players, but this time using a graph attentional operator instead of an MLP for relational layers.
+The graphs of these two layers are one clique (11C) of all players, but this time using a graph attentional operator instead of an MLP for the relational layers.

 ###### My Scores (Accuracy)